vsch/kotlin-jdbc/README.md

   Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__TITLE__` with the "title" passed to the command.

+  profile name defaults to `default` if one is not given

 * new-function "name" - create a new function file using resources/db/templates customized template or built-in if none Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+  profile name defaults to `default` if one is not given

 * new-procedure "name" - create a new procedure file using resources/db/templates customized template or built-in if none Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+  profile name defaults to `default` if one is not given

 * new-trigger "name" - create a new trigger file using resources/db/templates customized template or built-in if none Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+  profile name defaults to `default` if one is not given

 * new-view "name" - create a new view file using resources/db/templates customized template or built-in if none Placeholders in the file: `__VERSION__` will be replaced with the version for